StudSec/Challenges-Examples/Documentation.md

 #### Check
 Ensures all challenges are properly formatted.

-#### Generate
-Generates the root level README.md which contains a link to all challenges grouped by (sub) category.

 #### Run
 Takes an optional argument, if present it attempts to run a challenge by this name.
 If none is found the command